apolloraines/SAIQL-CE/INVESTORS.md

 | **Warm** | Recent interactions, frequently-used schemas | Sub-second (LTRAM) | Days/weeks |
 | **Cold** | Full conversation history, all past queries, audit logs | Milliseconds (Atlas RAG) | Forever |

+**Why this is possible:** Everything is stored using LoreToken™ compression—and critically, models can process LoreToken data *in its compressed state*.
+No decompression overhead.
+This means months of conversation history, thousands of queries, and complete audit trails can fit in a few hundred kilobytes.
+LoreToken™ is the foundation all of SAIQL's technology is built on.

 **How it works:**

 ```